 Mint-Coriander Chutney as required

-Shengdaana Lehsun Chutney (peanut garlic chutney) as required
+Shengdaana Lehsun Chutney (peanut garlic chutney)

 Butter for cooking